Gammadyne Corporation

 Pseudo-Projects

-Command line mailings can also be initiated using a "Pseudo-Project", which contains all the information needed to perform a mailing.
+Command-line mailings can also be initiated using a "Pseudo-Project", which contains all the information needed to perform a mailing.
 Pseudo-projects are plain ASCII text, which means they can be easily generated by another program or script.
-Following an example of a pseudo-project:
+Following is an example of a pseudo-project:

 From:foo@bar.com